Henrique-Aleixo/red-scare/doc/Wall_Problem_Analysis.md

 This is acceptable because:
 1. The problem is NP-hard - perfect correctness is impossible with polynomial-time
-2. We're honest about uncertainty
+2. The approach is honest about uncertainty
 3. We still solve 83% of instances with verified results